snez17/discrete-optimization-tasks/README.md

 3. "Books" (July 2023)

-   There is my entry task on descriptive analytics for math school at Novosibirsk State University (enrolled).
+   There is a part of my entry task on descriptive analytics for math school at Novosibirsk State University (enrolled).

 4. "Insurance cost" (March 2023)